PerlineDemange/CBS-MR/ReadMe.md

 These analyses should be reproducible as summary statistics are available online (except 23andMe EA GWAS).
 For the TwoSample MR package see https://mrcieu.github.io/TwoSampleMR/
 3. Figures

-You can find the preregistration <a href="https://osf.io/vmpfg"></a> here and the preprint is upcoming.
+You can find the preregistration <a href="https://osf.io/vmpfg">here</a> and the preprint is upcoming.